This week, we interview Andy Bourne.

 Tie knots in the end of your ropes when rappelling, double check everything when rappelling, always use clear commands on pitched out terrain, keep eating and drinking, keep a nice steady pace that you can maintain.

-think are most important in a guide?
+What qualities do you think are most important in a guide?

 Being articulate and decisive, while multi-tasking and being positive.